-The City Council adopts annual operating budgets for the general fund, the sewer fund, the fire service fund, the debt service fund, the sports center fund, the hospitality and accommodations tax fund, and the property management fund.
+The City Council adopts annual operating budgets for the general fund, the sewer fund, the fire service fund, the debt service fund, the sports center fund, the hospitality and accommodations tax fund, and the property management fund, the capital projects fund.
 Numerous public meetings precede this action and following this process, the City prints an annual budget and posts it on the City website.